haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 	2. However, you might’ve noticed that the data covers the entire capital region – but only Helsinki is wanted.
 You can either:
 		- First calculate the efficiency ratio for all small areas in SeutuRAMAVA, and after the calculations are complete, extract Helsinki’s districts, or
 		- Select/clip Helsinki’s districts before any calculations are done.

-	3. *TIP 1: To help you in including the Helsinki small areas only – the municipalities have unique identifying codes.
+*TIP 1: To help you in including the Helsinki small areas only – the municipalities have unique identifying codes.
 Helsinki’s municipality code is 091 (KUNTA-field).*

-	4. *TIP 2: You might also want to discard the empty outer sea region (called ALUEMERI in the NIMI field) to make mapping simpler (Hint: )*
+*TIP 2: You might also want to discard the empty outer sea region (called ALUEMERI in the NIMI field) to make mapping simpler (Hint: )*

-4. After calculating the efficiency ratios, compose a map.
+4. **After calculating the efficiency ratios, compose a map.**
 	1. Which districts have the highest efficiency?
 What about the lowest?
 	2. Why do these districts have high/low efficiency scores?

+*TIP 1: Visualize the map using a similar logic as is found in Table 1 and use the same visualization style for all maps you compose.*

+*TIP 2: To remove unnecessary information from the legend of your map, make sure that the Auto Update box is unchecked in the Legend Items section of Item Properties in the print layout composer.
+Then remove (using the buttons with + and – symbols) and rename (by double-clicking on the title) items as you wish.*

+---

+### Calculating efficiency in a 250m grid

+5. Remember: Make sure your project and layers are all in the same coordinate system.

+6.

 <!--stackedit_data: